Have you ever felt scared of not getting help before even being in a tough spot?

 8 Tips To Work With Agoraphobia

-2. Identify your triggers and avoid them as much as possible, or at least know how to deal with them when they come up.
+– Identify your anxiety triggers and avoid them, or learn to manage them when they occur.

-5. Keep yourself busy at work, so you don’t have time to think about your agoraphobia.
+– Keep yourself busy at work so you don’t have time to think about your agoraphobia.

-6. Openly communicate with your coworkers about your condition and ask them for cooperation.
+– Be open with your coworkers about your condition and ask for their support.

 Conclusion

-If you or someone you know has agoraphobia, don’t hesitate to seek help from a professional.
+If you or someone you know has agoraphobia, seek help from a professional.

 Frequently Asked Questions